nerk987/FishSim/README.md

 * Max Side Fin Angle

->Like the tail fin, but for the pectoral fins

-* Side Fin Gain

->Like the tail fin, but for the pectoral fins
+>Like the tail fin, but for the large side fins .

-* Side Fin Stiffness
+* Side Fin Phase

->Like the tail fin, but for the pectoral fins
+>Like the tail fin, but for the large side fins

 * Chest Ratio